The Early Years

 In 1968 the passenger car interests were relocated to Kenilworth along with the complete stock of spares, nearly 22,000 Car Records and over 50,000 works drawings, technical data sheets and correspondence files and as Red Triangle they have continued to provide support for passenger car owners to the present day.

-The armoured fighting vehicle production continued under various ownerships until 2004 when it was absorbed into defense giant BAE Systems.
+The armoured fighting vehicle production continued under various ownerships until 2004 when it was absorbed into defence giant BAE Systems.

 The Alvis Car Company has now resumed production of the famous Alvis 4.3 Litre model, 72 years after the last 4.3 Litre car was produced.
 This Alvis model was the fastest non-supercharged production car of its day, and the all-British “Continuation Series” will live up to that heritage.
 Manufactured from the original works drawings, the car will be powered by the Alvis 4.3 Litre six-cylinder engine faithfully produced to the 1936 design and retaining all its period character and quality, but utilising modern technology for emission compliance as well as delivering even more power.